mozilla/openbadges-backpack/README.md

     C:\...\Openbadges>"c:\Program Files (x86)\Vagrant\bin\vagrant.bat" up

 This will do all the VM building.
-You may be prompted by the windows firewall to allow VirtualBox network access: you'll have to allow this, otherwise things won't work.
+You may be prompted by the windows firewall and UAC to allow VirtualBox network and disk access: you'll have to allow this, otherwise things won't work.
 When the VM creation is done, let vagrant discover that it can't actually do SSH on windows:

     C:\...\Openbadges>"c:\Program Files (x86)\Vagrant\bin\vagrant.bat" ssh